VAUGHN BODY ARTS - SUGGESTED PIERCING AFTERCARE

 All piercings are an open channel to the blood stream.
 Especially in the case of genital piercings, sexual contact during the healing phase could be dangerous to you or your partner.
 Utilize a barrier if engaging in sexual activity before your genital piercing is completely healed.
 Go easy on your new piercings – they will heal faster if you do not irritate them by playing rough.

-FEMALE: Female genital piercings typically heal fast and easily.
-Rinse the outside of the piercing and clean the jewelry a few times a day with sterile saline solution, or better yet, your own urine.
-Your pee is sterile for your body and the best possible rinsing agent you have (barring, of course any urinary tract infections).
+Vulva genital piercings typically heal fast and easily.
+Rinse the outside of the piercing and clean the jewelry a few times a day with sterile saline solution.
 It is normal for inner labia and clit hood piercings to bleed a little for the first couple of days.
 As long as the bleeding stops when you sit still (perhaps put ice on it), there is nothing to worry about.
 If it’s still bleeding on the third day, contact your piercer.
 Abstain from sex for at least the first four weeks.

-MALE: Follow the instructions on the front of this sheet for cleaning your piercing.
-Substitute your own urine for the saline rinse if practical.
+Penis/Scrotal piercings: Follow the instructions listed above (“How To Clean Your Piercing”).
 Abstain from sex as long as possible, or for four weeks - whichever comes first.
 On piercings through the head or the urethra, expect bleeding for a few days.
 If bleeding continues after that time, or if there is an unexpectedly large amount of bleeding, contact your piercer.
-Do not seek sympathy regarding your bleeding member from women.
-They will laugh at you.

 DO NOT take advice from your friends, mothers, acquaintances, relatives, local clergy or psychic advisors on how to take care of your piercings.
 This is where the worst aftercare information comes from.
 Remember, just because someone is pierced, DOES NOT make them an expert on body piercings!
 Listen to your piercer, we have been doing this for a long time and are trained professionals, we know what we’re talking about.
 They don’t.